 “Tutoring” doesn’t fully capture what we do, and the job title “tutor” isn’t a particularly descriptive word.
 Our faculty is comprised of early childhood educators, elementary educators, middle and high school educators, special educators, reading specialists, math specialists, college professors, and subject-matter experts.
 Our learning specialists are professional educators with degrees in special education, or experienced general educators with expertise in developing and delivering targeted interventions; these teachers have often worked in fully inclusive settings and/or collaborative team teaching classrooms.
 Learning specialists could have very different professional backgrounds, so the matching in each student case is really important.
 For example, learning specialists with expertise in dyslexia intervention are often different from learning specialists with expertise in autism, ADHD, or executive function coaching.
 Reading specialists and math specialists are specific types of learning specialists with degrees or certifications in reading or math instruction.
 These educators typically have different professional backgrounds and training from English, literature, and math subject matter experts or college professors.

 As an executive team of educational therapists and learning specialists, our interest goes beyond the subject matter itself.
 We’re concerned with a student’s self-awareness and underlying learning skills as well as his/her social and emotional well being.
-After every session with every student, our teachers engage with me, Faya and Laurie so that we can brainstorm and discuss strategies and approaches in real time.
-Therefore, each of our families benefits from a curriculum and development team with pedagogical expertise, special education expertise, subject matter expertise, and school placement expertise.
+After every session with every student, our teachers collaborate with our senior leadership team — comprised of Brad Hoffman, Faya Hoffman, and Laurie Gross — so that we can brainstorm and discuss strategies and approaches in real time.
+Therefore, each of our families benefits from a curriculum and development team with pedagogical expertise, special education expertise, subject matter expertise, and school planning and placement expertise.

 No matter what comes up on the schooling front, our families are never alone in navigating educational decision-making.
 Our wide ranging expertise allows us to go down any necessary path.
-This teamwork leads to an entirely different tutoring experience–and educational planning experience–for our families.By Brad Hoffman, CEO and Founder
+This teamwork leads to an entirely different tutoring experience — and educational planning experience — for our families.By Brad Hoffman, M.S.Ed.

 My Learning Springboard, Inc.